Homebuilding Insights

 • Seasonal decor stored in bedroom closets instead of common areas

-This is also a great opportunity to re-evaluate your collection: If you haven’t used it in years, maybe you don’t need to keep it.
+This is also a great opportunity to reassess your collection.
+If you haven’t used something in years, you may not need to keep it.

 Final Thoughts: Simpler Storage, More Joy

 Smart holiday decor storage isn’t just about stashing boxes.
-It’s about protecting your things and setting yourself up for a stress-free decorating season next year.
-Sorted, labeled, and well-maintained decor turns unpacking into something joyful instead of chaotic.
+It’s about protecting your belongings and setting yourself up for a stress-free decorating season next year.
+When your decor is sorted, labeled, and well-maintained, unpacking becomes joyful instead of chaotic.

-And if you’re a proud homeowner in a community built by Ernest Homes, making your space feel beautiful inside and out is just part of enjoying your home year-round.
-With quality design and plenty of storage options throughout your home, organizing seasonal items becomes much more manageable.
-Whether it’s your first holiday season or your fifteenth, a little planning now goes a long way next year.
+And if you’re a homeowner in a community built by Ernest Homes, making your space feel beautiful inside and out is part of enjoying your home year-round.
+With quality design and practical storage throughout the home, organizing seasonal items becomes much more manageable — whether it’s your first holiday season or your fifteenth.

 Talk Now!